-Rifle High School senior to-be does summer school at Brown University
+Rifle High School senior-to-be does summer school at Brown University

-Rifle High School senior to-be Layla Moore is going to be stuck in summer school — at Brown University.
+Rifle High School senior-to-be Layla Moore is going to be stuck in summer school — at Brown University.

 For the past three years, Moore has delivered arguments and jousted in faux litigation on the Rifle High School mock trial team.
 Her skillset this year helped garner a $6,000 scholarship from bar associations in Garfield and Pitkin counties.